-In the middle of the twentieth century the mathematician John Von Neumann and the economist Oskar Morgenstern (1944) became interested in understanding when and how stochastic behavior, behavior in which humans behave unpredictably, might be described as an efficient strategy for maximizing wealth.
+In the middle of the twentieth century, the mathematician John Von Neumann and the economist Oskar Morgenstern (Von Neumann and Morgenstern, 1944) became interested in understanding when and how stochastic behavior, behavior in which humans behave unpredictably, might be described as an efficient strategy for maximizing wealth.
 Von Neumann recognized that most economic problems which had been well described at that time involved straightforward optimization of the kind foraging theorists would later study.
 In those problems, the likelihoods and values of all possible future outcomes are considered static variables insensitive to the actions of the decision maker.
 What Von Neumann realized was that problems of this type fail to capture situations in which the profitability of a course of action is influenced both by the actions of the decision maker and by the actions of intelligent opponents who may themselves be influenced by the decision maker.

-Consider a famous experiment in behavioral ecology conducted by D. G. C. Harper in 1982 when a flock of ducks wintered on the main pond at the Cambridge University Botanical Garden.
-Each morning two experimenters would walk to different banks of the pond, each with a sack of 5g breadballs.
-At a signal they would both begin throwing the balls onto the ground at a fixed rate, experimenter one throwing one ball every 10s and experimenter two throwing one ball every 20s.
-To characterize this as a standard foraging problem, imagine that 20 ducks are fixed in position in front of experimenter one and 9 ducks are fixed in position in front of experimenter two.
-A single free duck who must choose between walking towards experimenter one or experimenter two should compute the profitability, in grams of bread per minute, of each action.
-Experimenter one provides a profitability of 30g/min/20ducks=1.5g/m/duck.
-Experimenter two provides a profitability of 15g/min/9ducks=1.67g/m/duck.
-The rational strategy under these conditions would be for the free duck to walk towards experimenter two.
+Consider a famous experiment in behavioral ecology conducted by D.G.C.
+Harper in 1982 when a flock of ducks wintered on the main pond at the Cambridge University Botanical Garden (Harper, 1982).
+Each morning, two experimenters would walk to different banks of the pond, each with a sack of 5 g breadballs.
+At a signal, they would both begin throwing the balls onto the ground at a fixed rate: experimenter one throwing one ball every 10 s and experimenter two throwing one ball every 20 s.
+To characterize this as a standard foraging problem, imagine that 20 ducks are fixed in position in front of experimenter one and nine ducks are fixed in position in front of experimenter two.
+A single free duck who must choose between walking toward experimenter one or experimenter two should compute the profitability, in grams of bread per minute, of each action.
+Experimenter one provides a profitability of 30 g/ min/20 ducks = 1.5 g/m/duck.
+Experimenter two provides a profitability of 15 g/min/9 ducks = 1.67 g/m/ duck.
+The rational strategy under these conditions would be for the free duck to walk toward experimenter two.

-What Von Neumann recognized, when thinking about human decision making under similar conditions, was that the situation becomes much more complicated when all the subjects (in our case ducks) are free to make this same decision at the same time.
-Imagine a situation like the one above, but in which each duck is free to move.
+What Von Neumann recognized when thinking about human decision making under similar conditions was that the situation becomes much more complicated when all the subjects (in our case, ducks) are free to make this same decision at the same time.
+Imagine a situation like the one above but in which each duck is free to move.
 Under these conditions, each of the 20 ducks in front of experimenter one realizes that it would be more profitable to switch to experimenter two.
-Of course, if all of them switch to experimenter two, then any duck remaining in front of experimenter one will profit enormously; as ducks shift towards experimenter two, their actions alter the profitability of standing in front of experimenter one.
-Under these conditions the dynamic interactions of the ducks influence profitability as much as does the rate at which breadballs are thrown.
+Of course, if all of them switch to experimenter two, then any duck remaining in front of experimenter one will profit enormously; as ducks shift toward experimenter two, their actions alter the profitability of standing in front of experimenter one.
+Under these conditions, the dynamic interactions of the ducks influence profitability as much as does the rate at which breadballs are thrown.
 What then is the optimal response under these conditions?

-The modern solution to this class of problem was developed by John Forbes Nash in the 1950's.
-Nash (1950a;b) recognized that under conditions like these the population as a group could be viewed as a dynamic system which would ultimately reach a stable group solution, or equilibrium, when the expected value of each resource patch was equivalent.
-The ducks would reach a group equilibrium when, and only when, 10 ducks stood before experimenter two and 20 ducks stood before experimenter one, rendering the profitability of both patches 1.5g/m/duck.
+The modern solution to this class of problem was developed by John Forbes Nash in the 1950s.
+Nash recognized that under conditions like these the population as a group could be viewed as a dynamic system which would ultimately reach a stable group solution, or equilibrium, when the expected value of each resource patch was equivalent.
+The ducks would reach a group equilibrium when and only when ten ducks stood before experimenter two and 20 ducks stood before experimenter one, rendering the profitability of both patches 1.5 g/m/duck (Nash, 1950a, 1950b; for a derivation specifically with regard to foraging, see Fretwell, 1972).